Historic Capital of Silesia

-After quite a long time since the last time I’ve visited Poland, exactly 2 years ago with a weekend trip to the Christmas Markets of Warsaw, it was great this time to travel to a new destination never been before plus knowing that one of the largest Christmas Markets in Poland would be already open by the weekend we planned to come.
-Although rewording this phrase, let’s say better that I checked beforehand when the market would be open and only then booked the flight tickets.
+After quite a long time since the last time I’ve visited Poland, exactly under the same terms with a weekend trip to the Christmas Markets of Warsaw, it was great this time to travel to a new destination never been before plus knowing that one of the largest Christmas Markets in Poland would be already open by the weekend we planned to come.
+Although rewording this phrase, let’s say better that I checked beforehand when the market would be open and only then, booked the flight tickets.
+Such markets are one of the most beautiful in Europe without any doubt.

 Wroclaw is the 4th largest city in Poland and is packed on every corner with history and sights.
 It resulted to be in fact, one of the most beautiful cities I have ever been to in Poland so far with the most sights and things to do; probably coupled with Gdansk, and comparable to Krakow.
 The Old Market Square is a masterpiece in itself with such vast amount of grand buildings at all sides and the fine Gothic Town Hall in the middle.
 Basically on every turn there is another nice view of the row of houses and the pictures will not stop coming one after another.
 Too many to picture!